Merger of Dayton Performing Arts Groups Sets Stage for Unique First-ever Alliance;

 "Increased financial efficiencies may be what people think of first when they learn of this merger, and that is certainly an important outcome," said Martine Meredith Collier, President and CEO of Culture Works, the united arts fund and service agency for the Dayton region.
 "However, what is equally exciting to me is the quality of the artistic product that will be possible within this new and innovative organizational structure.
 The potential for outstanding performances, highlighting the best of each art form, is unlimited as is the opportunity for expanding the delivery of arts education and community outreach resources through consolidated efforts."

 The merger agreement was approved during the week of January 30, 2012 individually by each of the arts organization’s respective governing boards.
-The final step in formalizing the merger agreement will be voted upon by the Dayton Ballet membership on February 22, 2012 and Dayton Opera Associations’ membership on March 1, 2012, per those organizations’ by-laws.
+The final step in formalizing the merger agreement will be voted upon by the Dayton Ballet membership on February 22, 2012 and Dayton Opera Association' membership on March 1, 2012, per those organizations' by-laws.^ top of page